replicatedhq/kots.io/content/kotsadm/snapshots/configuring-nfs.md

 ![Snapshot Destination Dropdown NFS](/images/snapshot-destination-dropdown-nfs.png)

 Enter the NFS server hostname or IP Address, and the path that is exported by the NFS server and click "Update storage settings".
+This step might take a couple of minutes so please be patient.

 ![Snapshot Destination NFS Fields](/images/snapshot-destination-nfs-fields.png)